drhsqlite/fossil-mirror/www/glossary.md

     version-tracked file involved, if not at the start, then certainly by the end of the project.

-    We used the example of a fiction book above, with one chapter per file.
-That implies scripts for combining those chapters into the finished book and converting that into PDF and ePub outputs, each of which benefit from being version-tracked.

-    You could instead use a Word DOCX file for the entire book project, with these implicit scripts replaced by Word menu commands.
-Fossil will happily track that single file’s evolution for you, though there are [good reasons](./image-format-vs-repo-size.md) to *not* do that.
+    To take the example of a fiction book above, instead of putting each chapter in a separate file, you could use a single AsciiDoc file for the entire book project rather than make use of its [include facility][AIF] to assemble it from chapter files, since that does at least solve the [key problems][IFRS] inherent in version-tracking something like Word’s DOCX format with Fossil instead.

-    Let us say you choose to solve the primary problems brought up in that document by using a format like AsciiDoc instead.
-You could still use a single file for the entire book’s prose content, but even then you’re still likely to want separate files for a style sheet, a script to convert the HTML to PDF and ePub in a reliably repeatable fashion, cover artwork files, instructions to the printing house, and so forth.
+    While Fossil will happily track the single file containing the prose of your book project for you, you’re still likely to want separate files for the cover artwork, a style sheet for use in converting the source document to HTML, scripts to convert that intermediate output to PDF and ePub in a reliably repeatable fashion, a `README` file containing instructions to the printing house, and so forth.

 *   Fossil requires that all the files for a project be collected into a single directory hierarchy, owned by a single user with full rights